Learn Spanish in Latin America: the ins and outs

 How long does it take before you learn Spanish?

-How long you want to do the language course is entirely up to you, everything is possible.
-Depending on your available time, your budget, and how serious you are about Spanish, you can choose to enroll for 1 week or 20 weeks (or longer).
-The average student takes between 2 – 6 weeks of lessons (but shorter is certainly possible), and some stay for several months to learn really good Spanish.
-A week is short (but possible); in two weeks you can acquire some nice basic skills, and get a good idea of pronunciation, sentence structure, simple sentences and basic Spanish vocabulary, which will come in handy during your travels through Latin America.
+How long you want to do the language course is entirely up to you; everything is possible.
+Depending on your available time, budget, and how serious you are about Spanish, you can enroll for 1 week or 20 weeks (or longer).
+The average student takes between 2 and 6 weeks of lessons (but shorter is certainly possible), and some stay for several months to learn really good Spanish.
+A week is short (but possible); in two weeks, you can acquire some nice basic skills and get a good idea of pronunciation, sentence structure, simple sentences, and basic Spanish vocabulary, which will come in handy during your travels through Latin America.

 Accommodation during your Spanish Course

 Most schools offer several options for accommodation during your Spanish course: for example, you can stay with a host family, in a (shared) apartment, or in a student residence (with or without meals).
-The offer differs per school, so you can only find out properly if you know where you are going to do the Spanish language course.
+The offer varies by school, so you can only find out properly if you know where you are going to take the Spanish language course.

 How much does a Spanish course cost?

 The price of a Spanish language course in South America – and especially accommodation – varies by country.
-Bolivia, Guatemala and Peru are known as the cheaper options, while Chile, Argentine, and some schools of Costa Rica and Mexico (not all) are among the more expensive options.
-In between are the prices of Ecuador, Colombia, and Panama, to name a few.
+Bolivia, Guatemala, and Peru are known as the cheaper options, while Chile, Argentina, and some schools of Costa Rica and Mexico (not all) are among the more expensive options.
+In between are the prices of Ecuador, Colombia, and Panama, among others.

 Which country speaks the best Spanish?

 The Spanish of South America sounds a bit different than the Spanish of Spain.
-Compare it with the different varieties of being English; American English, British, Canadian English, Australian English etc. The differences are mainly in the pronunciation and in certain vocabulary, and expressions.
+Compare it with the different varieties of English: American English, British English, Canadian English, Australian English, etc. The differences are mainly in the pronunciation and in certain vocabulary and expressions.
 But don’t worry, with South American you will make it 100% in Spain, and in countries other than where you studied.
 Just a few days to get used to the pronunciation, that’s often all.

 The countries where Spanish is most clearly spoken are actually Peru and Colombia.